opconWizard/opcon-docs/docs/installation/system-requirements.md

 - SMA Technologies also strongly recommends     that you use the same path for each program and output file location on the same machine (e.g., SAM, Database Scripts, Resource Monitor, etc.).
-- For the simplest final directory structures, [SMA     Technologies]{.GeneralCompanyName} recommends installing your software to a non-system drive (if available).
+- For the simplest final directory structures, SMA Technologies recommends installing your software to a non-system drive (if available).
 This will keep all program, configuration, and output files in the same directory structure.
-- If installing to the system drive (e.g., C:\\), [SMA     Technologies]{.GeneralCompanyName} complies with Microsoft standards to store configuration files in ProgramData.
+- If installing to the system drive (e.g., C:\\), SMA Technologies complies with Microsoft standards to store configuration files in ProgramData.
 - For more information, refer to [File     Locations](../reference/property-expressions-syntax.md) in the **Concepts** online help.